 Explore The Cayman Islands in One Day

 Living the grand life… what does that truly mean.
 Well for me in this case meant me actually going away and actually traveling.
-For years I heard that the cruise life was “the life” but for the longest I couldn’t phantom being at a location (Cayman Islands) for only one day.
+For years I’ve heard that the cruise life was “the life” but for the longest I couldn’t phantom being at a location (Cayman Islands) for only one day.
 I had my reservations…would I get to explore the country?
 What can I really learn?
 How many activities can I really do?
 Well, sometimes you just have to give things a try and go in with an open mind and that’s what I did.
-I signed up for a cruise, paid with a credit card (which I wouldn’t recommend you doing unless you’re able to pay it off pronto) and off we went.
-I made up my mind that I was going to have a great time and make memories.
+I signed up for a cruise, paid with a credit card (which I wouldn’t recommend you doing unless you’re able to pay it off pronto) and off I went.
+I made up in my mind that I was going to have a great time and make memories.

 And guess what, I did!

 It was my first 7-day cruise trip via Royal Caribbean (yep, from zero to seven).
 I figured if I’m going to do it I mid-as-well get my monies worth.
 One of the stops on this trip was the Cayman Islands… and boy was it beautiful.
 I don’t know about you but when I travel I like to feel like a native and I really got the chance to do just that.